Healthcare Social Media Integration

-Globally, healthcare organizations are already using social media as an important tool to connect consumers and providers as well as to inform product development.
-The experience of early adopters demonstrates that social media can be used to accomplish healthcare goals in four broad areas: communications, information sharing, clinical outcomes and speed of innovation.
+Globally, healthcare organizations and healthcare professionals are already using social media as an important tool to connect consumers and providers as well as to inform product development.
+The experience of early adopters demonstrates that an effective social media strategy can be used to accomplish healthcare goals in four broad areas: communications, information sharing, clinical outcomes and speed of innovation.

 In considering what to do with and about social media, healthcare organizations cannot afford to take a “wait-and-see” approach or you may soon find yourself playing catch up with competitors.
 Even if you do not currently have an active social media presence, your employees and customers are already using social media and may be sharing information about you.

 At minimum, organizations need a “protective” policy and an outreach program to educate employees and customers about appropriate social media use.
-More broadly, organizations should develop an overarching strategy that leverages social media to help influence customers and accomplish strategic healthcare goals.
+More broadly, organizations should develop an overarching social media strategy that leverages social media in healthcare marketing to help influence customers and accomplish strategic healthcare goals.

 Download the full report: Should Healthcare Organizations Use Social Media?
 (PDF, 3.03MB).